Ssysi/DatapackTemplate/README.md

 # Datapack Template

-Datapack template is a simple CLI program, that generates default file structure for Minecraft datapack.
+Datapack template is a simple CLI tool, that generates default file structure for Minecraft datapack.

 ## Instaling